Ever stared at a carton of eggs and wondered,

 The color?

-It’s painted on at the very end (in the shell gland, the last part of the hen’s oviduct).
+It’s painted on at the very end (in the shell gland, the last part of the hen’s oviduct, which is the tube where the egg is formed and assemble before it is laid).

 Brown eggs get their hue from a pigment called protoporphyrin.
-The amount and pattern of protoporphyrin determine how dark or light the brown eggshell is, and sometimes it creates speckles or spots.
+The amount and pattern of protoporphyrin determines how dark or light the brown eggshell is, and sometimes it creates speckles or spots.

 Blue or green eggs get their color from a pigment called oocyanin.